ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 Rule 8 is not the only one leading to this question.
 Rule 10 says when a Retainer can be used.
 Should Rule 10 be part of a definition of Retainer?
 Rule 3 defines the allowed duration of a Project, isn't it, then part of the definition of Project?

 To the extent that each rule restricts the interpretation of a term, it must be part of the definition of that term.
-If that is the case, then would everything written in the structuring language somehow constitute that language?
+If that is the case, then would everything written in the innovation language somehow constitute that language?
 I return to this later, in Chapter XX.

 ## Four Core Ideas

 The book is grounded in four simple ideas.

-Language Reflects Knowledge
+### Language Reflects Knowledge

 The first idea is that language reflects knowledge, which means this: languages you use say a lot about what you do and do not know.